KiwiSDR Operating Information

 Shift-click-drag anywhere in the passband to shift its center frequency without changing its width.
 The carrier (BFO) point remains unchanged.

 Shift-click-drag with the cursor over the vertical carrier line to change the BFO (carrier point) while leaving the passband unchanged.
 As a comparison note that regular tuning = passband shift and BFO tuning done simultaneously.
 The carrier frequency is displayed.

 Adjustments to the passband are unique to each mode and are remembered when the mode is changed.
 To restore the default passband settings for a mode hold a modifier key (e.g. shift, control or alt/option) before the mode button is pressed.
 A tooltip will appear reminding you the passband will be restored.

 - Keyboard & mouse shortcuts

-Rounded frequency set (shift-click or right-click in waterfall or frequency scale)
+Rounded frequency set (shift-click in waterfall or frequency scale)